corda/corda/docs/source/cordapp-build-systems.rst

 CorDapp Contract Attachments
 ----------------------------

-As of Corda 4, CorDapp Contract JARs must be installed on a node by a trusted uploader, either by
+As of Corda 4, CorDapp Contract JARs must be installed on a node by a trusted uploader, by

 - installing manually as per :ref:`Installing the CorDapp JAR <cordapp_install_ref>` and re-starting the node.

-- uploading the attachment JAR to the node via RPC, either programmatically (see :ref:`Connecting to a node via RPC <clientrpc_connect_ref>`) or via the :doc:`shell` by issuing the following command:

-``>>> run uploadAttachment jar: path/to/the/file.jar``

 Contract attachments that are received from a peer over the p2p network are considered **untrusted** and will throw a `UntrustedAttachmentsException` exception when processed by a listening flow that cannot resolve that attachment from its local attachment storage.
 The flow will be aborted and sent to the nodes flow hospital for recovery and retry.